 Research Centre: Flinders University

-Location: Sturt Rd, Bedford Park SA 5042, Australia
+Location: Laffer Drive, Bedford Park SA 5042, Australia

-HREC: This study has been reviewed and approved by the Bellberry Human Research Ethics Committee
+HREC: This study has been reviewed and approved by the Monash Human Research Ethics Committee

 About the Study

-- Participants will be contributing valuable information that may benefit those with sleep apnoea in the future.
+- Participants will be contributing valuable information that may benefit those with type 2 diabetes, obesity, and sleep apnoea in the future.

-- Participants will be helping to advance medical research on sleep apnoea.
+- Participants will be helping to advance medical research.

 - If you decide to participate in the study and later feel that you no longer wish to be part of it, you can withdraw at any time.